A Patient-Centered Approach in Tampa, FL

 Most people are told that concussion symptoms resolve in 7 to 14 days.
 But that’s not always the case, as more and more research shows a large percentage actually don’t recover.

-If your symptoms haven’t gone away, you may be dealing with what’s called post-concussion syndrome or a mild traumatic brain injury (mTBI) that never fully healed.
+If your symptoms haven’t gone away, you may be dealing with what’s called post-concussion syndrome—and understanding the post-concussion syndrome symptoms timeline can help you see why recovery isn’t the same for everyone.
+In many cases, it’s a mild traumatic brain injury (mTBI) that never fully healed.
 Yes, this can be present 5, 10, and even 30 years down the road.
 In reality, the brain’s recovery depends on more than time—it depends on how the injury is managed, whether deeper systems are disrupted, and how the brain and body interact during healing.

 Here are a few of the most common reasons symptoms persist: